infrafast/piwebpool/README.md

     - can be controlled over your iPhone or any mobile device
     - provide unlimited configuratio capabilities with a graphical scripting front end, no need to know programming
     - notifications (SMS, email, or smartphone)

-Interfaces with :

-    - Domoticz and any other home automation system thru a simple HTTP API
+    - Interfaces with Domoticz and any other home automation system thru a simple HTTP API
-    - Any Smartphone applications
+    - Compatible with Smartphone browser and applications

-Supported hardware:

-    - any ph,ORP and temperature probes should work
-    - the application is currently using the atlas-scientific EZO circuit with USB Isolation Carrier Board
-    - in case you want to interface with other circuit, all you have to do is adjusting getTemperature(), getORP() and getPh() in functions.php

-Cabling:

 Scripting:

     two scripts are available: